jigsthegreat/jkop/README.md

-Jkop - A universal software development frameworkww
+Jkop - A universal software development frameworkwwww
 =================================================

 Jkop is a comprehensive application development framework,